 What should you NOT include in your letter to buy a house?

 By using a house offer letter template, you’ll not only sidestep common pitfalls but also ensure that your intention to purchase a home is conveyed effectively and professionally.
-However, let’s take a look at what you must steer clear of when composing your letter to guarantee the best chance of success.
+However, let’s take a look at what you should definitely steer clear of when composing your letter to guarantee the best chance of success.

 Too much information about your financial status